 Common Name: Jewelweed

-Impatiens glandulifera is a Annual up to 1.50 metres tall.
+Impatiens glandulifera is an annual plant that can grow up to 1.50 metres tall.

 It has edible, medicinal and miscellaneous uses.